code-423n4/2023-08-pooltogether/README.md

 | [./pt-v5-vault-boost/src/VaultBoostFactory.sol](./pt-v5-vault-boost/src/VaultBoostFactory.sol) | 11 | Creates new Vault Boost contracts | |
 | [./remote-owner/src/RemoteOwner.sol](./remote-owner/src/RemoteOwner.sol) | 11 | Allows a contract on one chain to control a contract on another using ERC-5164 | [`ERC5164`](https://github.com/generationsoftware/ERC5164) |
 | [./remote-owner/src/libraries/RemoteOwnerCallEncoder.sol](./remote-owner/src/libraries/RemoteOwnerCallEncoder.sol) | 12 | Helps encode calls to a Remote Owner contract | |

+## Out-of-Scope

+Note that the rest of the V5 codebase is out-of-scope, as it was audited in the first Code Arena audit [on July 7](https://github.com/code-423n4/2023-07-pooltogether).

 # Additional Context